-The Byron Bay course intakes are held at our studio in the centre of Byron Bay at 6 Byron Street and at the training facilities at 50 Skinners Shoot Road (not at Byron Yoga Retreat Centre).
-This is close to many cafes, the supermarket and to the beach.
+The Byron Bay courses are held at our studio in the centre of Byron Bay at 6 Byron Street and at the training facilities at 50 Skinners Shoot Road (not at Byron Yoga Retreat Centre).

 “This environment that you all continually create is so valuable.
 I have never felt more supported and safe in my entire life than I do here at Purna.
 I never want to leave.
 I have such love, admiration and respect for absolutely everyone here.
 You are all absolutely fantastic!”
 Certificate IV Graduate, 2011.